The algebraic small object argument as a saturation: Fine-grained functoriality of free algebras and monads

-Our condition \ref{wellpointed-configurations:convergence} on our $S$ and class $\class{M}$ is thus loosely analogous to asking that $S$ preserves isomorphism-tightness of $(\class{M},\kappa)$-cones.
-Note, however, that we do not assume that $\class{M}$ is the right class of an orthogonal factorization system, while Kelly does not assume that $\class{M}$ is closed under cobase changes or transfinite compositions.
+Our convergence condition on our $S$ and $\class{M}$ is loosely analogous to asking that $S$ preserves isomorphism-tightness of $(\class{M},\kappa)$-cones.
+However, we do not assume that $\class{M}$ is the right class of an orthogonal factorization system, while conversely Kelly does not assume that $\class{M}$ is closed under transfinite compositions.
 We also use the property in a different way.
-We impose further conditions to ensure that the diagram \eqref{wellpointed-free-algebras:0} factors through our $\class{M}$, allowing us to apply the convergence criterion to that diagram directly.
-By contrast, Kelly's argument does not require that \eqref{wellpointed-free-algebras:0} factors through his $\class{M}'$; rather, he derives auxiliary diagrams which do factor through $\class{M}'$ (see for example the proofs of his Proposition 4.1 or Proposition 7.3) and uses the tightness-preservation property with \emph{these} diagrams to arrive indirectly at the convergence of \eqref{wellpointed-free-algebras:0}. \end{remark}
+Our conditions ensure that the diagram \eqref{wellpointed-free-algebras:0} factors through our $\class{M}$, allowing us to apply the convergence criterion to that diagram directly.
+By contrast, Kelly's argument (see, \eg, the proof of \cite[Proposition 4.1]{kelly:80}) does not require that \eqref{wellpointed-free-algebras:0} factors through his $\class{M}'$; rather, he derives auxiliary diagrams which do factor through $\class{M}'$ and uses the tightness-preservation property with \emph{these} diagrams to arrive indirectly at the convergence of \eqref{wellpointed-free-algebras:0}. \end{remark}